learn-co-curriculum/review-map-state-to-props-readme/README.md

 If you type in `this.props` while inside the render function, you will see that we now have this.props.orangePeel, which returns our array of numbers.
 So by changing the key to the return value in `mapStateToProps()` we changed the name of the prop in __App__.
-As a second step, let's change the value to orangePeel as well:
+As a second step, let's change the value associated with the orangePeel key as well:

 ```javascript
 // ./src/App.js